 Making Seattle Affordable: The City is becoming less affordable.
 The people of Seattle are generous, but they are feeling the cumulative financial burden of their taxes, rents, fees, and bills going up without seeing a better city.
 Many longtime residents and neighborhood businesses can no longer afford to stay.
 Accountability is needed to foster affordability.
 City officials must do more to prevent the demolition of affordable housing and the economic displacement of vulnerable people.
 Only a City Council producing fiscally responsible solutions can ensure that seniors, middle class families, small businesses, and all our neighbors can afford to stay and thrive in the city we all love.
 Alex has the public service experience, financial expertise from the private sector, and a deep background in affordable housing to get results.
 For more, CLICK HERE.

 Increasing Safety: Everyone deserves to be safe and public safety should be a top priority of city government.
 Our police officers and fire fighters need resources and support from city leaders to keep pace with the challenges arising from our growing population.
 The City Council should work collaboratively with our Mayor to increase community policing to reduce property crime and to implement proven safety measures to reduce gun violence.
-The City Council should also use its oversight authority under the City Charter to gather data and hold the criminal justice system accountable, so that the most prolific offenders are not continually released back into communities without proper help and supervision.
+The City Council should hold the criminal justice system accountable not only by ensuring full compliance with the consent decree police reforms, but also by making sure prolific offenders are not continually released back into communities without proper help and supervision.
+For more, CLICK HERE.